 Cloud Gate is the name of the oldest known dance in China.
 In 1973, choreographer LIN Hwai-min adopted this classical name and founded the first contemporary dance company in the greater Chinese-speaking community.
 In 2020, CHENG Tsung-lung succeeded LIN as the company’s Artistic Director, bringing together his creative works with traditional roots and excitingly innovative perspectives from the digital and globalized world.
-In 2023, Cloud Gate ushers in its 50th anniversary.
+In 2023, Cloud Gate celebrated its 50th anniversary.

 Cloud Gate